Namangupta123/Wanderly/Readme.md

 ## 📄 Usage
 1. Select your destinations and preferences.
 2. Generate an optimized itinerary.
-3. Download the PDF for offline access.
+3. Download the text file for offline access.

 ## 🤝 Contributing
 Feel free to fork the repository and submit pull requests!
 Contributions are welcome. 🚀